cwebbdesign/simple/drafts/Radical Simplicity.md

 complexity" as opposed to "essential complexity" is discussed in Fred Brooks' famous 1986 [paper][no-silver-bullet]: No Silver Bullet.
 Accidental complexity is the complexity that we as programmers introduce while essential complexity is caused by the problem we are solving.

-The degree of easey is a subjective measurement based on familiarity and skillset.
+The degree of ease is a subjective measurement based on familiarity and skillset.
 Simplicity is an objective quality: the lack of complexity.
 This is a critical difference.
 We attempt to make our decisions &mdash; whether about the tools we use, the code we write, or the validity of the code we are reviewing &mdash; based on the objective